pfruan/DiSNEP/README.md

 *res=diffus_vec(signals,se_post,type="pvalue", beta=0.75, iter=10, difference=1e-6, top=100)*

 - ‘signals’ is a n * 2 matrix with gene association signals, where column one has gene names and column two has association signals.
-- 'se_post' is the disease-specific gene network.
+- 'se_post' is the denoised, binary and symmetric disease-specific network.
+It is the returned value of post_process function..
 - ‘type’ indicates the type of input association signals, "pvalue" or "zscore".
 - ‘beta’ is a regularization parameter representing weights for signal sources where beta = 0 means no prioritization.
 The default value is 0.75.
 - ‘iter’ is number of iterations.
 The default value is 10.